vls-midhuna/Smart-Home-Energy-Management-System/README.md

 ## Introduction
 Energy consumption in homes often leads to high utility bills and increased environmental impact due to inefficient usage.
 Many homeowners lack real-time insights into their electricity consumption, making it difficult to take proactive steps toward energy efficiency.
 Without proper monitoring and control, excessive energy use results in unnecessary expenses and contributes to carbon emissions, highlighting the need for a smarter approach to home energy management.

 The Smart Home Energy Management System offers a real-time solution to this challenge by providing users with data-driven insights, automated alerts, and energy-saving recommendations.
-By leveraging advanced monitoring and analytics, the system helps homeowners track their energy usage, identify inefficiencies, and optimize consumption patterns.
+By leveraging advanced monitoring and analytics, the system helps homeowners track their energy usage, identify inefficiencies,switching between the power lines and optimize consumption patterns.
 Through a user-friendly mobile app and web dashboard, users can make informed decisions, reduce electricity costs, and contribute to a more sustainable future.
 ## Overview
 The project showcased here introduces an innovative solution for smart energy management, enabling homeowners to monitor and optimize electricity usage in real time.
 It leverages IoT technology to provide actionable insights, automated alerts, and data-driven recommendations for energy efficiency.
 By tracking energy consumption and analyzing usage patterns, the system helps users make informed decisions to reduce costs and minimize environmental impact.
+The power lines can be switched between AC line and solar line based on the availabity of the power in the respective sources.

 - **ARIES MICRO v1.0 (VEGA Processor)**: Acts as the core microcontroller for data processing and decision-making.
 - **NodeMCU**:  For transmitting real-time data over WiFi and providing users with instant updates.